emustudio/emustudio.github.io/_documentation/developer/_doc/plugin_basics/index.md

 where `[specific abbreviation]` means some custom abbreviation of the real world "device" the plugin emulates or is part of, optionally preceded with the manufacturer (e.g. `intel-8080`, `lsi-adm-3A`, etc.).
-Then `[plugin type]` follows, but in a form as it is shown in the following table:
+Then `[plugin type]` follows, but in a form, as it is shown in the following table:

 {:.table-responsive}
 {:.table .table-stripped}